utrains/Automate-the-deployment-of-a-NodeJS-Application-on-AWS-with-GithubActions/README.md

 Before starting this project, you need to have the following:

 - Access to an AWS account with permissions to create IAM roles and identity providers.
 - A GitHub repository where this role will be used.
+You will need to clone this repository and push its content to your own github repository
 - Basic knowledge of GitHub Actions and AWS IAM.

 ### Step 1: Create the OIDC Identity Provider in AWS